geonwoo-jeong/Study/AWS Serverless APIs & Apps/README.md

 You can learn more about the reserved variables provided by AWS and the different utility functions it offers here: http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html

+## What about Query Parameters?

+In the last lecture, we had a look at Path Parameters (/{type} ).
+What about Query Parameters (?someParam=some-value ) though?

+No worries, we'll use these, too.
+Once we add authentication, we'll have a great usecase for passing data via query parameters.
+Until then, you can already keep in mind that you can use them for validation (e.g. require certain query parameters) and that you may extract them in Body Mapping Templates.